reflectoring/reflectoring.github.io/_posts/2021-07-23-spring-aws-cloudwatch.md

 3. Thread utilization
 4. The number of classes loaded and unloaded

 Auto-configuration will also enable system metrics using core Micrometer classes.
-System metrics are published under the the meter names starting with "system." and "process.":
+System metrics are published under the meter names starting with "system." and "process.":

 ![CloudWatch Actuator System](/assets/img/posts/aws-spring-cloudwatch/cw-actuator-system.png)